 Required prior reading: None

 INSTRUCTIONAL METHOD: The course is 4 weeks long and offered throughout the year.
-Bulk of learning will be through personalized predominantly one on one learning at the workstation with a radiology attending with additional input from the rotating radiology resident.
+Bulk of learning will be through personalized predominantly one-on-one learning at the workstation with a radiology attending with additional input from the rotating radiology resident.
 Learning activities are supplemented with textbooks (provided), daily morning and / or noon conference, extensive teaching files and learning case logs.
 There are no weekend duties unless desired by the student.
 80% of instruction is to be supervised by the attending with 20% supervision by the resident.

 ASSESSMENT: Please see overview above.
 Assessment is predominantly based on participation, expected to be complete without unexcused absence.
 A noon time case presentation inter-departmental conference is also expected before the end of the rotation.
 Students will be given midpoint feedback evaluations as required by the medical school.

 Weekly schedule: The student is expected to attend ER readout 5 days a week.
 He/she will also attend daily 12:30-1:30 radiology conference given by a rotating attending.
 Between 9 a.m. and 12 p.m. and between 1:30 p.m. and 4 p.m., the student will shadow a teaching attending on 1 of 6 rotations to be assigned by the site director.
 Rotations include: Plain film imaging, body CT imaging, body MRI imaging, neuroradiology, ultrasound imaging, mammography, basic interventional radiology.
-Input in rotation emphasis can be given by the medical student though search and core requirements are expected (for example, the student cannot rotate on 4 weeks of interventional radiology without ever rotating a body imaging).
-Education will also be supplemented by teaching files and provided text books.

 Program Number: ELEC 239

-Faculty Coordinator: Amir K Sepahdari, MD
+Program Director: Amir K Sepahdari, MD

 E-mail Address: firstname.lastname@example.org